Who are DevOps developers and where can you find them?

 Another example of results provided by IT Svit team of DevOps developers:

 Finding DevOps developers

 This way they are able to try out various DevOps roles and gain lots of expertise shortly, instead of doing the same work for the same company for years with no chance to grow as a professional.
-Thus said, contacting the provides the best chance to quickly gain access to the services of a skilled DevOps manager.
+Thus said, contacting the leaders of IT outsourcing market provides the best chance to quickly gain access to the services of a skilled DevOps manager.